-- Aircraft carrier munitions transfers are anticipated to occur at sea. - Nuclear reactor re-fueling operations would not occur in Apra Harbor. - Aircraft carrier scheduled maintenance and repairs would not be done on Guam.
+- Aircraft carrier scheduled maintenance and repairs would not be done on Guam.
 Scheduled maintenance and repairs refers to those maintenance operations that are regularly scheduled throughout the life a ship.
-Scheduled maintenance includes high-level maintenance on aircraft carriers that occurs approximately every 8 years in a dry dock for a 2-year period, as well as depot-level maintenance that occurs usually at the ship's homeport approximately every 2 years for a 6-month period. - Emergent, or unscheduled, repairs and emergency maintenance would be provided by repair teams from Hawaii or the west coast of the U.S. mainland and use existing maintenance facilities on Guam. - It is anticipated that a transient aircraft carrier and its escort ships would rely on shoreside utility infrastructure for water, wastewater, and solid waste after 2015.
-Electric power would be provided in accordance with customer service agreements between Guam Power Authority (GPA) and the U.S. Navy.
-Any GPA commitments for additional power to support the aircraft carrier and its escort ships will be determined by future CSA modifications.
-Any changes in the shoreside power requirements for the aircraft carrier and its escort ships may require additional NEPA review. - Aircraft carrier crew is estimated to be 5,680 people: - Ship's company: 3,200 people - Air wing: 2,480 people - Morale, Welfare, and Recreation (MWR) services would be provided using existing base facilities.
-Additionally, there would be some temporary pier-side Sailor support services at the wharf that could include tent facilities for portable laundromats, telephones, and/or food vendors. - Shuttle services would be provided during port calls to support movement within the base, as well as to off base locations. - Operations at the wharf would be available 24 hours per day during aircraft carrier visits. - Up to four tugboats would be required to assist in navigating the aircraft carrier through the harbor, as is the current practice. - All nuclear powered aircraft carriers require a minimum of 6 ft (2 m) beneath the keel to ensure cooling and firefighting system intakes do not get clogged or damaged by mud and debris from the seafloor.
+Scheduled maintenance includes high-level maintenance on aircraft carriers that occurs approximately every 8 years in a dry dock for a 2-year period, as well as depot-level maintenance that occurs usually at the ship's homeport approximately every 2 years for a 6-month period. - Emergent, or unscheduled, repairs and emergency maintenance would be provided by repair teams from Hawaii or the west coast of the U.S. mainland and use existing maintenance facilities on Guam. - It is anticipated that transient aircraft carriers potentially would rely on shoreside utility infrastructure only after 2015. - Aircraft carrier crew is estimated to be 5,680 people: - o Ship's company: 3,200 people - o Air wing: 2,480 people - Morale, Welfare, and Recreation (MWR) services would be provided using existing base facilities.
+Additionally, there would be some temporary pier-side Sailor support services at the wharf that could include tent facilities for portable laundromats, telephones, and/or food vendors. - Shuttle services would be provided during port calls to support movement within the base, as well as to off-base locations. - Operations at the wharf would be available 24 hours per day during aircraft carrier visits. - Up to four tugboats would be required to assist in navigating the aircraft carrier through the harbor, as is the current practice. - All nuclear powered aircraft carriers require a minimum of 6 ft (2 m) beneath the keel to ensure cooling and firefighting system intakes do not get clogged or damaged by mud and debris from the seafloor.
 A water depth of -49.5 feet (ft) (-15 meters [m]) is required for nuclear powered aircraft carriers to meet this requirement under all ship loading and tidal conditions.